-Villas del Tordo is a real hidden jewel on the Mexican Gulf Coast, not too far from Tampico (Aldama & Barra del Tordo), Tamaulipas with the deepest cenote in the world (1138 Feet), El Zacatón.
+Villas del Tordo is a real hidden jewel on the Mexican Gulf Coast, not too far from Tampico.
+Turnoff the road from / to Tampico at Aldama to get to Barra del Tordo, Tamaulipas with

-The depth of El Zacatón cenote has finally been determined to be 1138 feet or 350 meters.
-This was achieved May 28, 2007 by the NASA robot, DEPTHX, which was designed to probe Jupiter.
+The depth of El Zacatón cenote was officially determined to be 1138 feet or 350 meters on May 28, 2007 by the NASA robot, DEPTHX, which was designed to probe Jupiter.
 Previously, the depth

 Where can you:

-* find the deepest cenote (sacred natural pool) in the world (El Zacaton)?
+* find the deepest cenote (sacred natural pool) in the world (El Zacatón)?

 * find an unspoiled beach, hours from Texas?